top of page

 “Be that way!”
 Marc yelled at the dog.

-Thorns and dry desert leaves pricked through Marc’s sweaty clothes.
-He could turn around and return to his home with its soft couches and plush carpet, but he felt for the unfortunate creature, which on an ordinary day probably would have had a better disposition.
+Thorns and desert leaves pricked through Marc’s sweaty clothes.
+He could turn around and return to his home with its soft couches and plush carpet, but he felt for the unfortunate creature, who, on an ordinary day, probably would have had a better disposition.

 The dog showed no interest in Marc’s offering.